Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 ## Getting the Hosting Suite

-Distributed Events, Readonly, Recipe Remote Executor and Azure Indexing are open source modules and free to use.
+The linked modules are open source modules and free to use.
 Lombiq offers commercial-grade support for integrating and extending these modules.
 The other parts of the Hosting Suite are proprietary and Lombiq offers flexible licenses for them.

 **How can the Hosting Suite help me?
 [Ask us](http://lombiq.com/contact-us) at Lombiq and we'll work it out for you!**